 PURPOSE AND SCOPE

-The City’s Drone Policy requires each participating department to adopt a policy that reflects the requirements iterated in this document.
-Departments may add requirements to their drone policies, but may not remove any requirement in this document, or use drones for any reason outside the “use cases” identified for each department.
+The City’s Drone Policy requires each participating department to adopt a policy that reflects the requirements described in this document.
+Departments may add requirements to their drone policies, but may not remove any requirement in this document, or use drones for any reason outside the “authorized use cases” identified for each department.
 All department policies must be approved by COIT staff before any authorized use.